hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/137_the_sages_of_india.md

-impersonal laws *plus* any amount of personality, but the very fountain-head of our religion is in the Shrutis, the Vedas, which are perfectly impersonal; the persons all come in the Smritis and Puranas — the great Avatâras, Incarnations of God, Prophets, and so forth.
+impersonal laws *plus* any amount of personality, but the very fountain-head of our religion is in the Shrutis, the Vedas, which are perfectly impersonal; the persons all come in the Smritis and Puranas — the great Avatāras, Incarnations of God, Prophets, and so forth.
 And this ought also to be observed that except our religion every other religion in the world depends upon the life or lives of some personal founder or founders.
 Christianity is built upon the life of Jesus